djpeacher/djpeacher.com/content/now.md

 ## Learning {{< twa brain >}}

-I'm currently working through all the [Code With Mosh](https://codewithmosh.com) courses I find interesting.
-I find Mosh's courses to be extremely thorough and well produced.
-Some of these courses aren't anything new to me, but I figured it never hurts to refresh your memory and maybe fill in some gaps.

-- Mastering React
-- The Ultimate React Native Series
-- The Ultimate Redux Course
-- The Ultimate Design Pattern Series
-- The Ultimate Data Structures & Algorithms Bundle
-- The Ultimate TypeScript Course
-- ~~The Ultimate HTML5 & CSS3 Series~~
-- ~~Complete SQL Mastery~~
-- ~~Complete Python Mastery~~
-- ~~The Complete Node.js Course~~
-- ~~The Ultimate Docker Course~~
-- ~~The Ultimate Git Course~~
-- ~~The Ultimate Django Series~~
-- ~~The Ultimate JavaScript Mastery Series~~

-## Creating {{< twa hammer >}}

-Right now I am tinkering with how this looks and how I am going to use it.
-For looks, I'm adapting [Simple.css](https://simplecss.org) into a [Hugo](https://gohugo.io) theme which you can view the source of on [GitHub](https://github.com/djpeacher/simple-hugo).
-As for how I'm going to use this site, that is still developing, but I want to write more so I added [/posts](/posts) to help me with that.
+Very excited to be attending [DjangoCon US 2022](https://2022.djangocon.us) with October!
+I really enjoyed attending for the first time back in 2019, and virtually in 2021, so I am looking forward to returning!

 ## Reading {{< twa open-book >}}

 I'm having a little trouble finding the time to read, but when I do, I'm currently making my way through these books:

 - Immune by Philipp Dettmer
-- Dune by Frank Herbert
+- Building a Second Brain by Tiago Forte
-- The Forest of Doom by Ian Livingstone
 - Candlekeep Mysteries by Wizards of the Coast

 ## Listening {{< twa ear-light-skin-tone >}}

 I love listening to podcasts!
-I have listed to **70 days** worth of podcasts since 2016 and I have saved **6.75 days** of my time by using the skip, variable speed, and trim silence features according to the app I use.
+I have listed to **72 days** worth of podcasts since 2016 and I have saved **6.83 days** of my time by using the skip, variable speed, and trim silence features according to the app I use.
 These are the podcasts I'm currently listening to:

 - Cortex
 - The Unmade Podcast